 to $5,000,000 for certain California drug offenses that involve alleged sales in mass quantities.3

 As you can see, posting such amounts can put a serious strain on your finances.
 This is why it is important to request a bail hearing to ease some of this burden.

-In California superior court, a bail hearing presents you with an opportunity to ask the court either to
+In the California superior court, a bail hearing presents you with an opportunity to ask the court either to

 - reduce your bail, or

 - eliminate bail altogether by releasing you on your own recognizance.

 Reducing your bail

 California law provides the judge with a great deal of discretion when it comes to setting, modifying, or eliminating your bail.4

 When deciding whether to modify your bail, the judge considers: